leangjia/blender_docs/manual/physics/fluid/type/domain/cache.rst

 .. _bpy.types.FluidDomainSettings.cache_frame_start:

 Start
    Frame on which to start the simulation.
+This is the first frame that will be baked.

 .. _bpy.types.FluidDomainSettings.cache_frame_end:

 End
    Frame on which to stop the simulation.
+This is the last frame that will be baked.

    .. note::

       The simulation is only calculated for positive frames between the *Start* and *End* frames of the *Cache* panel.
 So if you want a simulation that is longer than the default frame range you have to change the *End* frame.

+.. _bpy.types.FluidDomainSettings.cache_frame_offset:

+Offset
+   Frame offset that is used when loading the simulation from the cache.
+   It is not considered when baking the simulation, only when loading it.

 .. _bpy.types.FluidDomainSettings.use_resumable_cache: